Sandwich maker buying guide — features to compare on an electric sandwich press in an Indian kitchen

 What should you look for in a sandwich maker?

-A good sandwich maker buying guide comes down to seven things: wattage, plate type, plate shape, the non-stick coating, safety features, build quality, and size.
-Get these right and one machine will toast crisp sandwiches every morning for years.
+A good sandwich maker buying guide comes down to seven things.
+They are wattage, plate type, plate shape, the non-stick coating, safety features, build quality, and size.
+Get these right and one machine toasts crisp sandwiches for years.
 Get them wrong and you will be shopping again in six months.

-I have used sandwich makers in my own kitchen for years, and tested many for our cluster of reviews.
+I have used sandwich makers at home for years.
+I have also tested many for our reviews.
 Most buyers focus only on price.
 But the cheapest machine is rarely the cheapest to own.
-This sandwich maker buying guide walks you through the features that actually matter for an Indian home, so you spend once and spend right.
+This guide walks you through the features that truly matter for an Indian home.
+So you spend once and spend right.

 Q: What is the most important feature?